 The Utah Cowboy and Western Heritage Museum honors men and women whose lives exemplify the independence and resilience of the people who settled Utah.
 The honor includes artists, champions, entertainers, musicians, ranchers, writers and those persons, past and present, who have promoted the western way of life.
-Submissions in consideration for this year’s class are due by March 14, 2023.
-The induction ceremony will be held on Saturday July 8, 2023, 7pm at the Cooper Nickel in Ogden.
+Submissions in consideration for this year’s class are due by March 31, 2024.
 Applications and instructions for submission can be found on the museums website.

 Barbara and Neil Merrill